-We treat all anomalies of lung and airway development including CCAM (congenital cystic airway malformation), intra and extralobar sequestration, bronchogenic cysts.
+We treat all anomalies of lung and airway development including CCAM (congenital cystic airway malformation), intra and extralobar sequestration, and bronchogenic cysts.

 Infections of the lung and surrounding space (pneumonia)

 We treat infections of the lung (pneumonia) when fluid accumulates around the lung and drainiage is required to re-expand the lung.
-Many of these procedures can be performed with minimally invasive techniques.
+Many of these procedures can be performed with minimally-invasive techniques.

 Chest Wall Deformities (pectus excavatum and carinatum)